 These can be found on Sermons and Talks page of the web-site including last Sunday's at Holy Cross.
 Click here or select "Sermons and Talks" from the "What's On" menu bar above.

 HOMEGROUPS Homegroups at Holy Cross continue to meet regularly providing an opportunity to enquire about and discuss our faith and also to meet socially in an informal setting.

 These are the groups running at the moment:-

-- Every or every other Thursday afternoon - Les Smith (10 members)
+- Every or every other Thursday afternoon - Les Smith (8 members)

 - Every other Monday evening - Julie Osborn (7 members)